Let's park and gather in front of this building.

 Saturday Aug 1, 2026 at 10am sharp

-Join us to learn about the history of Great Outdoors from when we began in 1978 to today, including our founders and historical chapters across California and beyond!
+Join us for a family friendly day to learn about the history of Great Outdoors from when we began in 1978 to today, including our founders and historical chapters across California and beyond!

 Day of Schedule: